pjvm742/quantum-cycles/README.txt

 and

-	3) I do indeed release the contribution under the applicable public license(s) used by the project and I agree that the project's way of crediting contributors is sufficient
+	3) I do indeed release the contribution under the applicable public license(s) used by the project and I agree that the project's way of crediting me is sufficient
 	4) I give permission for the relevant information about the contribution, which includes the name and e-mail address I have provided and a copy of my affirmation of this statement, to be stored publicly and spread, indefinitely
 "